 Fuel injectors are not a one-size-fits-all type of product.
-The right fuel injector must combine the elements of fitment, coil impedance, flow rate, and tuning data into one injector specific to your engines needs.
+The right fuel injector must combine the elements of fitment, coil impedance, flow rate, and tuning data into one injector specific to your engine's needs.
 This is a lot to ask an injector line up consisting of only a handful of options.
-In addition to a full EV14 line with flow rates from 440cc to 2200cc, the DW line consists of many unique injector offerings that our competitors neglect…
+DW has the most comprehensive injector offering in the industry so we will ALWAYS have what you are looking for...

 - Sidefeed Injectors up to 1000cc

 - Gasoline Direct Injectors up to 1700cc

 For popular models, DW's application-specific approach makes shopping a simple 3 step process…